t-adekunle/javascript_info/README.md

 syntax - filter (callbackFn)
 filter(callbackFn, thisArg)

-- filter takes a function
+- filter takes a function which will be unnamed and then this can be passed through with the arguments and the stateent that the callback funtion will execute. this needs to resolve to to a truthy to be captured by the tfilter and returned by the filter.